 They basically give you a little geometry primer, (never fear, it isn’t 10th-grade math class!), and help you get a better gist of what the engine does and what you yourself will be doing within its confines.
 They go from the very first line of code you will type to the debugging process in your project.

-Tutorial #4: Stackexchange ‘Game Development’
+Stackexchange ‘Game Development’

 This cool little site is dedicated to people who are seeking out help with their projects, whether it be with the engine itself or game development theories in general.
 The main page contains questions asked by users and the subsequent answers that other gamers are nice enough to help with.

-Not only does the site contain a helpful community, but also a community which asks the hard-hitting questions like ‘Why Did Howard Stark Use All the Vibranium They Had On A Prototype Shield?’.
+Not only does the site contain a helpful community, but also a community that asks hard-hitting questions like ‘Why Did Howard Stark Use All the Vibranium They Had On A Prototype Shield?’.
 I would like to know too, but let’s stick to game design, guys!
 But seriously, why did he do that though?

 An off-topic forum can also serve as a nice rest if your brain is fried from too much coding.
 Let this friendly community both help you out and help you unwind with some fun and entertaining conversations.

-Tutorial #5: The Box2D Reddit
+The Box2D Reddit

 Probably my favorite resource for nearly anything I can think of is Reddit.
 The Reddit for cooking, the Reddit for gaming, the Reddit for DIY housework—it’s all there.
 And the Reddit specially made for Box2D is no exception.
 Although it’s a smaller community, (not like the insanely populated PC Gaming Reddit of millions), it’s a tight-knit one.